Should You Take the LSAT Before July 2019? 3 Questions to Consider.

 1. Do you have enough time to prep for the LSAT?

 We recommend studying for the LSAT for three to six months if you’re going the self-study route, or two months if you’re taking a class with an instructor.
 That said, it’s now the beginning of February, which gives you just enough time to study for March, and more than enough time to study for June.
 However, you must also keep in mind your personal schedule, and how much available time you have to devote to LSAT prep.
-A customizable and interactive scheduler, like the one available in Blueprint’s Online Anytime Course, helps keep you accountable and makes it easy to switch up your study plan if life happens.
+A customizable and interactive scheduler, like the one available in Blueprint’s Self-Paced Course, helps keep you accountable and makes it easy to switch up your study plan if life happens.

 2. Can you handle surprises well, especially in high-pressure situations?